2ndWatch/Platform-MCS-Automation-ROC-CloudHealth-Report/README.md

 Authentication will be through `aws-azure-login`.
 Perform these steps from the terminal in your IDE; I use PyCharm and the Git Bash terminal because I'm weird, but this should work fine in VS Code and a Powershell/command prompt terminal too.
 You could even run these commands in a standalone terminal window from within the folder that contains these scripts, and use a basic text editor where needed, but are you _really_ that kind of heathen?

-- Follow the installation instructions here: https://github.com/aws-azure-login/aws-azure-login#installation:
+- Follow the installation instructions at https://github.com/aws-azure-login/aws-azure-login#installation:
   - You will need to install Node.js
   - If installing on Windows, you probably don't need the Node.js optional extra packages like Chocolatey
   - You will probably also not need the `puppeteer` dependency mentioned in the `aws-azure-login` installation instructions